jimcbell/NFLProject/Readme.md

 ### Technology Used
 - Sql Server
     - Storing NFL data from a csv dump.
-- Entity Framework Core (Not implemented yet)
+- Entity Framework Core
     - Object relational mapper for Gmail Cleaner Database
+    - Used the EF Command Line tool to perform data migrations on the new azure sql database instance as well as keeping local database up to date with changes
 - OData
     - Implemented the OData protocol on top of the Asp.Net Core api in order to make the data easily filtered and queried by any client
 - Razor Pages